kscnl1n/tacctut-vs/docs/How to Activate a Virtual Environment.rst

 **On macOS/Linux**
 ^^^^^^^^^^^^^^^^^^
-1. Open a terminal.
-2. Navigate to the directory containing your virtual environment.
+1. Navigate to the directory containing your virtual environment.
-3. Run the following command:

     ::

         cd /path/to/your/environment

-4. Activate the environment with:
+2. Activate the environment with:

     ::

-        source env/bin/activate
+        source /path/to/virtual-env/bin/activate

 Replace `env` with the name of your virtual environment.
 For example in our previous tutorial, `myemv`

-5. Similar to Windows, you’ll see the environment name in parentheses at the beginning of your command line:
+3. Similar to Windows, you’ll see the environment name in parentheses at the beginning of your command line:

     ::